pparul/MLOps/README.md

 mlruns and mlartifacts are created in the root directory ui uses data in mlruns folder f or parameter  and mlartifacts for artifacts data
+- #mlflow server stop: not used it yet
+- dont delete local ml runs folder vecause thats what the remote host uses

+stop a server:
+- On MAC: Ctrl (^)  + C
+- Every server instance: pkill -f gunicorn
+- ps -A | grep gunicorn to first find the process and kill [PID] manually. (https://stackoverflow.com/questions/60531166/how-to-safely-shutdown-mlflow-ui)
+- Restart using: mlflow ui --host 0.0.0.0 --port 1234 and all old data + anything new you run should be there

+### Logging [TODO]

+### Documentation [TODO]